A Leap From Faith

 What these passages do not address is the nature of your own free will.
 Without getting into the finer points of Calvinism, most would agree that in order to enter into the Kingdom of God, one must actually accept the gift of salvation and choose Christ.
 The power of free will is so great, that a mortal being actually has the ability to reject the omnipotent creator of the universe and His limitless love.
 Clearly free will is a force to be reckoned with and one which God respects and honors regardless of the often dire consequences.
 So if man must opt-in to salvation, he must also be able to opt-out... at any point.
 That means that while God is utterly faithful and will never change His mind, the same cannot be said of man and therefore we can shipwreck our faith as Paul's companions did.
 This basic biblical concept of free will brings all of the above passages into alignment, removing any appearance of conflict or contradiction.
 It does leave one with a slight uneasiness however as you realize the immense potential for catastrophe you hold in your hands.
 The biblical warnings about keeping the faith, persevering to the end, and not falling away are neither hollow nor hypothetical.

 So moving past the biblical arguments, we get to the practical ones.
 The next problem people have with the notion that one can actually choose to leave the faith is one of incredulity.
 Why would someone make that choice?
 How could someone who has experienced the love, forgiveness, freedom and peace of God make a conscious decision to forsake it all?
 But it doesn't take much imagination to conceive of ways the enemy could use situations and circumstances to turn people against their God—he does it daily.
-The fact that I don't understand what would drive a mother to murder her infant doesn't mean that it doesn't or can't happen.
-Satan uses trauma, pain, loss, perceived slights and injustices, and a host of other people, events and circumstances to damage people so deeply, that pride, bitterness, anger, and hurt drive them to make all kinds of self-destructive decisions.
-But there's no need to ponder the hypothetical here as scripture gives a very clear answer to whether or not full knowledge of, and deep relationship with God is so powerfully fulfilling that it practically precludes the possibility of a conscious choice to turn against Him.
-Witness the case of Satan and a third of the angels.
+The fact that I don't understand what would drive a mother to murder her infant doesn't mean that it doesn't or can't happen (it's actually a very common occurrence in America via abortion).
+Satan uses self-righteousness, trauma, pain, loss, perceived slights and injustices, and a host of other people, events and circumstances to twist and damage people so profoundly, that pride, bitterness, anger, and hurt drive them to make all kinds of self-destructive decisions.
+But there's no need to ponder the hypothetical here as scripture gives a very clear answer to whether or not full knowledge of, and deep relationship with God is so powerfully fulfilling that it precludes the possibility of a conscious choice to turn against Him...
+Witness the case of Satan and the fallen angels.

 The Verdict: Lose Versus Leave